 CEO, Managing Director

-Mr. Richards has more than 27 years’ international experience in the pharmaceutical industry and has worked in Europe, the US and Asia.
-Prior to joining Mayne Pharma, Mr. Richards spent 10 years in Europe in a variety of leadership roles including President, Europe Middle East and Africa and President, Global Commercial Operations for Mayne Pharma Limited (acquired by Hospira in 2007).
+Mr Richards has more than 30 years’ international experience in the pharmaceutical industry and has worked in Europe, the US and Asia.
+Prior to joining Mayne Pharma, Mr Richards spent 10 years in Europe in a variety of leadership roles including President, Europe Middle East and Africa and President, Global Commercial Operations for Mayne Pharma Limited (acquired by Hospira in 2007).
 He also served on the Group Management Board of Actavis for 4 years where he was responsible for the firm’s global injectable/hospital business operations.
-Prior to working in Europe, Mr. Richards spent 14 years with FH Faulding and Co (acquired by Mayne Nickless in 2001) in a variety of roles including leading Faulding Pharmaceuticals Asia Pacific operations together with spending 5 years with Faulding in the US leading business development and portfolio management operations.
-Mr. Richards’ experience spans sales and marketing, regulatory/medical affairs, supply chain, business development, mergers and acquisitions, finance, intellectual property and manufacturing.
+Prior to working in Europe, Mr Richards spent 14 years with FH Faulding and Co (acquired by Mayne Nickless in 2001) in a variety of roles including leading Faulding Pharmaceuticals Asia Pacific operations together with spending 5 years with Faulding in the US leading business development and portfolio management operations.
+Mr Richards’ experience spans sales and marketing, regulatory/medical affairs, supply chain, business development, mergers and acquisitions, finance, intellectual property and manufacturing.

 Professor Bruce Robinson

-Mr. Scholes has extensive financial and corporate advisory experience, both in Australia and internationally.
-Mr. Scholes held a number of senior roles within Merrill Lynch Australia, including Vice Chairman of Investment Banking.
-Previously Mr. Scholes held the position of Executive General Manager at National Australia Bank Limited, running the corporate and institutional banking division.
-Mr. Scholes is currently a Partner and Chief Executive Officer of Chord Capital Pty Ltd. Mr. Scholes has previously held positions on the Board of St Vincent’s Health as Chairman of the St Vincent’s Foundation and was a former Director of SDI Limited.
+Mr Scholes has extensive financial and corporate advisory experience, both in Australia and internationally.
+Mr Scholes held a number of senior roles within Merrill Lynch Australia, including Managing Director and Vice Chairman of Investment Banking.
+Previously Mr Scholes held the position of Executive General Manager at National Australia Bank Limited, running the corporate and institutional banking division.
+Mr Scholes is currently a Partner and Chief Executive Officer of Chord Capital Pty Ltd. Mr Scholes has previously held positions on the Board of St Vincent’s Health as Chairman of the St Vincent’s Foundation and was a former Director of SDI Limited.